mdn/content/files/en-us/web/css/_colon_volume-locked/index.md

 The **`:volume-locked`** [CSS](/en-US/docs/Web/CSS) [pseudo-class](/en-US/docs/Web/CSS/Pseudo-classes) selector represents an element that is capable of making sound, such as {{htmlelement("audio")}} or {{htmlelement("video")}}, but the audio volume of the media element is currently "locked" by the user.

-User agents may set media [`muted`](/en-US/docs/Web/API/HTMLMediaElement/muted) or [`volume`](/en-US/docs/Web/API/HTMLMediaElement/volume) values according to user preferences (e.g. remembering the last set value across sessions, on a per-site basis or otherwise).
+User agents may set media [`muted`](/en-US/docs/Web/API/HTMLMediaElement/muted) or [`volume`](/en-US/docs/Web/API/HTMLMediaElement/volume) values according to user preferences (e.g., remembering the last set value across sessions, on a per-site basis, or otherwise).
-An element that is `:volume-locked` cannot be muted, un-muted or have its volume changed via JavaScript because of an operating system or user agent preference.
+An element that is `:volume-locked` cannot be muted, un-muted, or have its volume changed via JavaScript.
+The locked status is an operating system or user agent preference.

 ## Syntax